 We now have a huge pile of lovely poles that will be used to build something.
 But more on that project later.

 (That pic above was only after the first few hours.
 Multiply the pile by 20 and that is how many poles we have now.
-Seriousy, it's enough for a small log cabin.)
+Seriously, it's enough for a small log cabin.)

 We also have a 1/4 cord of wood stacked in our wood pile to dry out for next winter.

 And of course I have a giant pile of smaller twigs and branches to do stuff with.
-I mean, look at these awesome branch projects on Pinterest.
 Swoon.

 So now comes the fun part, actually making something out of the branches.
 So glad this project is over with.